Jonathan18380/Computer-Graphics/README.md

 <br>

 <h2><p>Feel free to explore and experiment with the assignments to deepen your understanding of computer graphics concepts and techniques.
-If you encounter any issues or have questions, don't hesitate to reach out to the repository owner or contribute to the project's development.
+If you encounter any issues or have questions, don't hesitate to reach out to me or contribute to the project's development.
 Happy coding!</p></h2>